changlinli/intro-to-technical-ai-safety-slides/basic_linear_algebra_exercises/additional_matrix_exercises.md

 And there we go!
 We've derived matrix multiplication completely from scratch.
 In order to compute the composition of two linear functions we multiply their two associated matrices.
 How do we do so?
-We multiply the $i$th row of the left matrix point-wise by the $j$th column of the right matrix and sum those results together to get the $i, j$th element of the matrix associated with the composition of the two functions.
+We multiply the $i$ th row of the left matrix point-wise by the $j$ th column of the right matrix and sum those results together to get the $i, j$ th element of the matrix associated with the composition of the two functions.

 We will notate matrix multiplication of two matrices $M_0$ and $M_1$ either via
-$M_0 \times M_1$ for emphasis or, just like with scalars, we may omit the symbol and directly write $M_0 M_1$.
+$M_1 \times M_0$ for emphasis or, just like with scalars, we may omit the symbol and directly write $M_1 M_0$.

 *Exercise*:

-> Using again the following two matrices for $$
+> Using again the following two matrices
 >
 > ```math
 > M_0 = \begin{bmatrix} 0 & -1\\\ 1 & 0 \end{bmatrix}